A diagrammatic approach to reflection functors: Quasi-inverse

 is a split epimorphism for sufficiently large $N$, by Theorem \ref{thm:Rouquierver} and \ref{thm:cyclotomic2rep}.
-Also note that $S_i$ preserves the surjectivity since it is right exact.
-Hence, it suffices to prove the commutativity of the small diagrams other than the red ones, and the outer diagrams in (\ref{pic:7}) and (\ref{pic:8}).
+Hence, it suffices to prove the commutativity of the inner diagrams other than the thick ones, and the outer diagrams in Figure \ref{fig:1} and \ref{fig:2}.